 Go through your courses, and make sure you have no duplicates or inconsistencies in the setup.
 Have a look here for more info on course details.
 Create new ones if they need to be scheduled in the new year.
 All records are connected with an internal MSM ID and an ASC ID.
 This will be discussed in the mapping section below.

 Make sure you have a coherent timetable configuration in MySchool.
 Use this when building in ASC.
 Don't forget when exporting to ASC, it will export the current scholastic year.

 3. Term Setup

 Check the term set-up and ensure this is correct for the export.
-Have a look here at how to build terms, and what the settings mean.
+Term configuration is explained in this article.

 Open the import screen and download your checked aSc config file, from point 4 below.
 After exporting, then we can start the upload process into MySchool.

 1. New or Existing import

 If you have already imported the scheduling data to Myschool, then select existing.
 For a first-time schedule then select new import.

 Decide which year the schedule is to be applied to, normally for the next scholastic year.
 We would advise planning ahead, and not applying schedule changes during the current year.

 Minor adjustments can be made manually within your MySchool instance, but major changes could corrupt the database.